 NAMI Champaign County (IL) seeks to improve the lives of individuals who live with mental illness, as well as all those who love them through public awareness, support, education, and advocacy.
 We were founded in 1983 as Supportive Families of the Mentally Ill and later joined the NAMI alliance.
 We share the National Alliance on Mental Illness’s values, mission, and passion for mental health.
 Tap here to donate to NAMI Champaign County (IL).

 💚 Follow us on Facebook & Instagram 💚

 By offering support through groups and meetings, NAMI Champaign provides encouragement, understanding, and mutual support.
 We want you to know you are not alone.
-These are the support programs offered by NAMI Champaign:
+Visit our Support Groups page to learn more.

 Our FREE educational programs offer information and knowledge from people who have been there.
 They help, mentor and teach persons with mental illness, their families, and our community, to live well with mental illness.

-NAMI Family-to-Family is a free, 12-week educational course for family members and caregivers of adults with mental illness.
+NAMI Family-to-Family is a free, eight-week educational course for family members and caregivers of adults with mental illness.
 Taught by trained NAMI family members who have relatives with mental illness, the course provides the following:

 - communication skills